HomeTypes of ShipsWhat are RORO Ships?

 ConRo Ship

-In some vessels, there are such arrangements where the vessel is divided into 2 parts, the underdeck of one side has cell guides wherein the containers can be loaded and the other side underdeck has all arrangements for carrying cars or other such vehicles.
+In some vessels, there are arrangements where the vessel is divided into 2 parts.
+The underdeck of one side has cell guides wherein the containers can be loaded, and the other side’s underdeck has all arrangements for carrying cars or other such vehicles.
 Full cargo carrying space on deck is used for carrying containers.

 Related Read: Top 10 World’s Largest Container Ships In 2019

-In these vessels, the loading and discharging operation need utmost care and diligence as the weight distribution difference may affect the vessel’s stability.
-The windage area of these type of vessel is less as compared to any other Ro-Ro vessels.
-It was introduced in the 1950s.
+The loading and discharging operations in these vessels need utmost care and diligence, as the weight distribution difference may affect the vessel’s stability.
+The windage area of these types of vessels is less than that of any other Ro-Ro vessels.
+They were introduced in the 1950s.

 Roll-on/Roll-off Ships Stowage and Securing of Vehicles